ed-cooper/Ebnf.Compiler/README.md

 # Ebnf.Compiler
-Converts EBNF statements to C#, and then compiles them into a DLL which can be referenced in applications.
+Converts Extended Backus-Naur Form statements to C#, and then compiles them into a DLL which can be referenced in applications.

 *Note: This project was created for educational purposes only.
 For a much more flexible and user friendly solution, I recommend looking at the [Antlr](http://www.antlr.org/) project.*